Roninii/now-playing-widget/api/README.md

 ~~For now, I'm scrapping this project.
 Maybe I'll return later!~~

-Seems there is actually a [Spotify Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk) which is probably _exactly_ what I neeed.
+~~Seems there is actually a [Spotify Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk) which is probably _exactly_ what I neeed.~~

+Nope -- access is still limited to _your_ spotify account.
+So I still can't add a widget to my portfolio with what I'm currently listening to without doing some hacky things to keep _my_ token and refresh it.